Why we use beaver builder?

 Additionally, Beaver Builder is not beholden to investors to capture the larger DIY market, yet is established enough to be around for the long run.

 That said, we were early adopters of Beaver Builder and took a risk based on the trustworthiness of the people behind the company.
+We are very honoured to have become good friends with the founders.
+We've enjoyed some social time with them and they have always been extremely accommodating to our suggestions

 In a world of rapidly changing technology, we believe Beaver Builder will continue to make lean and pragmatic choices and will not rush in unrelated additions to increase sales.